XHTEY-FM

 XHTEY-FM 93.7/XETEY-AM 840 is a combo radio station in Tepic, Nayarit, Mexico.
 It is owned by Radiorama and carries a grupera format known as Fiesta La Más Picuda.

 History

 XETEY received its first concession on July 18, 1990.
 It added its FM station in 1994.

-It originally known as Sensación before Fiesta Mexicana and renamed Fiesta La Más Picuda.
+It was originally known as Sensación before becoming Fiesta Mexicana and later Fiesta La Más Picuda.